 Research Training Opportunities

 Fellows may elect rotations in research areas such as clinical problems associated with dialysis, transplantation or progression of renal disease; clinical pharmacology in patients with renal disease; or research in renal physiology or pathophysiology of renal disease.
-For questions about research opportunities, contact Brad Astor, PhD, MPH, associate professor at firstname.lastname@example.org.
+For questions about research opportunities, contact Brad Astor, PhD, MPH, professor at firstname.lastname@example.org.

 Accreditation and Certification

 The UW Nephrology Fellowship Program is fully accredited by the Accreditation Council for Graduate Medical Education.
 This fellowship fulfills the requirements for Nephrology training as stated by the American Board of Internal Medicine.
 Fellows are eligible to take the American Board of Internal Medicine subspecialty examination in Nephrology upon completion of their fellowship.

 Living in Madison

 As a cosmopolitan, medium-sized city of over 230,000, Madison is a vibrant cultural hub surrounded by natural beauty.
 Madison has been ranked as #1 Nicest Cities in America (Cheatsheet.com, 2018), #3 in Top 100 Best Places to Live (Livability.com, 2019), #1 Best Cities to Raise a Family (Zumper.com, 2018).
 Learn more: Living in Madison | About UW-Madison